 Group swim instruction (3:1) for infants through adults designed to stimulate brain development while improving social and gross motor skills.
 Instructors with special needs training teach in a salt-purified pool.

 Everyone deserves an inclusive place to go for love, respect and, most importantly, friendship.
 We foster friendships between people with special needs of all ages and stages, with their typically developing peers.

 For individuals with intellectual disabilities.
 Develops stage presence, comedy improvisation, reading and memorizing scripts, costuming, and working as a team.
 North Park Vaudeville & Candy Shoppe

-Dedicated monthly session for jumpers with special needs; music is played at a lower volume and the park’s atmosphere is calmer.
+“A Special Time for You” is a monthly session for jumpers with special needs; music is played at a lower volume and the park’s atmosphere is calmer.
 One parent/guardian can support jumpers on the trampoline for free.
-Siblings welcome.

-Fully ADA accessible, 1,100 linear foot loop in the Black Mountain Regional Park offers amazing views and park space for people with mobility issues.
-Features interpretative signage and shade structures with space
+Fully ADA-accessible loop in Black Mountain Regional Park offers amazing views and park space for people with mobility issues.
+Features interpretative signage and shade structures.

 Award-winning, inclusive theater program guided and inspired by theater professionals for kids 4–18, regardless of gender, religion, ethnic background, sexual orientation or economic status.
 Offers a variety of classes, performance, scholarship and outreach opportunities.

 Provides grants for individuals with paralysis caused by spinal cord injury to purchase adaptive sports equipment.
 Partners with organizations to provide recreational opportunities and trains disabled athletes on ski racing safety.